flyve-mdm/glpi-plugin/README.md

 * If a rule named **Computer constraint (name)** exists, then open it and disable it.

 Missing this will make FusionInventory reject inventories from devices.

+### Configuration of Flyve MDM for GLPi

+* Open **Configuration > Plugins**
+* Click on **Stork Mobile Device Management**

+* **mqtt broker address** is the public hostname or IP address of Mosquitto.
+It is sent to devices to tell them where is your Mosquitto server on the Internet. (*mandatory*).
+* **mqtt broker internal address** is the private hostname or IP address of Mosquitto.
+It is used to tell GLPi where is your Mosquitto server in your local network. (*mandatory*).
+* **mqtt broker port** is the port used by your mobile devices *and* GLPi (*mandatory*).
+* **use TLS** enables TLS communication for mobile devices *and* GLPi.
+* **CA certificate** is the certificate of an authority to verify the Mosquitto server.
+* **Cipher suite** is used to limit the ciphers used with TLS.

+* **use client certificates** (*not working yet*) is used to allow mobile devices to verify the Mosquitto server
+* **Ssl certificate server for MQTT clients** (*not working yet*) is a server which signs certificate requests of devices.
+This is for a future and stronger authentication method of devices with Mosquitto.

+* **Enable explicit enrolment failures** sends to devices the exact reason of an enrollment failure.
+For debug purpose only.
+* **Disable token expiration on successful enrolment** is to prevent a token to expire when a device successfully enrolls.
+For debug purpose only.

+* **Android bug collector URL** is the URL of a ACRA server.
+This server collects crash reports sent by Flyve MDM for Android.
+* **Android bug collector user** is the username used by devices when they send a crash report.
+* **Android bug collector password** is the password used by devices when they send a ccrash report.

+* **Default device limit per entity** is the maximum uantity of devices allowed in an entity.
+Designed for the demo mode, but might be useful to enhance security.
+* **Service's User Token** is the token to put un config.js when setting up the web application.

 ### Security